srijeshs/DEVS/README.md

 	<task-id> is the id of task that will start execution.

 	<task-instance> is a non zero positive integer representing each subsequent instance for the task "task-id".
-The value of "task-instance" should start by 1, and be incremented by 1 for every task.
+	The value of "task-instance" should start with 1, and be incremented by 1 for every task.

 Two special values of "task-id" are reserved for the context switching overhead and the idle execution.
 These values are: "0" for the context switching overhead and "-1" for idle execution.